ranjan2601/OSPD-Fall-25/src/orchestrator_service/README.md

 ## Overview

 The Orchestrator Service is the main HTTP API that brings together all components of the AI-Chat integration platform.
-It exposes REST endpoints for processing messages, managing channels, creating tickets, and retrieving metrics across multiple platforms.
+It exposes REST endpoints for processing messages, managing channels, creating tickets with priority support, updating tickets by title, and retrieving metrics across multiple platforms.

+Key features include natural language processing, title-based ticket operations, priority handling, and intelligent routing between Jira and Google Tasks.

 ## Architecture